mifranz/traveltime-swiss-communes/README.md

 Ensures start/end points are always on actual roads.
 Better represents perceived community centers than geometric centroids.
 Excludes some communes and zones (unreachable, lakes etc.)
+The result is a origin destination matrix as csv containing the bfs_number/zip code and the start/end coordinates.

 ## Data Sources
 The data used in this project is provided by the Federal Office of Topography swisstopo.